 - Risk for cancer increases with having excess visceral fat and significant excess body fat.

-It’s never too late to make some lifestyle changes to have a healthy weight.
-There may be some challenges involved, and it may take some time, but if you’re ready to improve your health, it is possible.
+Now is always the best time to take action and make some lifestyle changes to achieve a healthy weight.
+There may be some challenges along your journey, and it may take some time, but if you’re ready to improve your weight, it is possible.

 - Eat Nutritious Foods